 Manager: Vincent Mahe (Level 5 Health & Social Care).
 Assistant Manager: Ian West (MBACP, Advanced Diploma in Humanistic Integrative Counselling).

-Counsellors: Estelle Carroll (MBACP, Level 4 Diploma in Therapeutic Counselling); Joe Crawley (part-time); Angela McCulloch (CPCAB Level 4 Diploma in Therapeutic Counselling).
+Counsellors: Estelle Carroll (MBACP, Level 4 Diploma in Therapeutic Counselling); Angela McCulloch (CPCAB Level 4 Diploma in Therapeutic Counselling).

-Support workers: Harold England (MA, BSc hons); Sean Higgins (Level 3 Diplomas in Mental Health and in Supporting People with Learning Disabilities, NADA 5-point auricuar acupuncture).
+Support workers: Mark Daniel (part-time); Harold England (MA, BSc hons); Sean Higgins (Level 3 Diplomas in Mental Health and in Supporting People with Learning Disabilities, NADA 5-point auricular acupuncture); Mick McCulloch.

 Catering: Sandra Ginnelly.
-Housekeeping: John Yielding.
+Housekeeping: Dhurata Murrizzi.
 Maintenance: Denis Walsh.

 REFERRALS, ASSESSMENT & ADMISSION